State Key Laboratory of Computer Science

 Institute of Software, Chinese Academy of Sciences

-Spring semester 2013-until now.
+Spring semester 2013.
 The Art of Multiprocessor Programming.

 (for Graduates, University of Chinese Academy of Sciences)